 This continued for some more time till one day I came to know that one of my acquaintances (who had been meditating for many years and every day used to meditate for hours at times) committed suicide.

 This made me wonder because I had been told that meditation helps in improving our physical, emotional and mental well-being but then there was this person who meditated for hours and yet committed suicide.
-There seemed to be something wrong.

 Understanding Meditation through the Model of Mind

 Where along with other conscious processes we experience thoughts and emotions,

 Which is the storehouse of experiences and is approximately 6000 times more powerful than the conscious mind and